ghejc/mdwater/README.md

 # mdwater
-Molecular dynamics simulation of water
+Molecular dynamics simulation of water in electromagnetic fields